当您尝试连接到 MySQL 服务器时,服务器会根据以下条件接受或拒绝连接:

 The server uses sorting rules that order rows with the

-most-specific Host
+most-specific Host values first:

 Literal IP addresses and host names are the most specific.